-Well known as a popular destination wedding setting, Italy’s Amalfi Coast can be cost-prohibitive.
+Well known as a popular destination wedding setting, Italy’s Amalfi Coast, Tuscany, and Portofino (to name a few) can be cost-prohibitive.
 But marrying stateside doesn’t mean you can’t take a few cues from one of Italy’s most stunning regions.
 From olive oil and citrus to old-world elements, there are so many things that evoke visions of Italy.
 And if you’re hoping to host an Italian-style wedding that will make you and your guests feel like you’ve been whisked away to another locale, there are plenty of great ways to incorporate traditional details.

 Read on for 20 ideas to help with planning your Italian-style wedding.

 Convey your Italian theme through all aspects of your wedding (and every celebration prior) by integrating details in your invitations.
 Kerri-Lynn Mulhearn, owner of Stella Day Events, recalls a couple who incorporated greenery, florals, and lemons into their stationery to foreshadow an Italian-inspired wedding.

 Embrace Old-World Details

 Italy is full of old-world detail, and Diana Venditto, owner and creative director of Eventi Floral & Events, recommends incorporating that feeling with every element.
 Luxe gold can be incorporated throughout in details, such as your cake stand, server, and flatware, to help create the feel of old-world Italy.

 Use Landscaping to Your Advantage